If you are looking to buy a lens for a DSLR camera to shoot video with, there are a few things that are

 The answer to whether to buy a prime or a zoom lens, really depends on the type of work you do.
 Although we would all love to shoot everything on primes, with a tiny depth of field and fantastic quality optics, how realistic is this?
 For certain jobs, there is the time to change lenses, a camera assistant to help out and speed the process along, and for other jobs there is no time.
 As your rig grows, it is easy to end up with a matte box or flare hood, an ND fader, a follow focus etc etc and all of this kit slows down the amount of time it takes to change a lens.

-Imagine setting up an interview on a 50mm lens and the director asks you to punch in a bit tighter, you can either reset your tripod moving forward and re bubbling it, or change to another lens – some shoots there is time for this, and some not.
-I find having the flexibility to move in a touch, often mid interview to show some emotion on the interviewees face is a big help for a large chunk of the work I do.
-A standard zoom such as Canon’s 17-55mm for the 7d or the 24-70 for the 5d would be my first choice for lenses.
+Imagine setting up an interview on a 50mm lens and the director asks you to punch in a bit tighter, you can either reset your tripod moving forward and re bubble it, or change to another lens – some shoots there is time for this, and some not.
+I find having the flexibility to move in a touch, often mid interview, to show some emotion on the interviewees face or just add a cutting point, is a big help for a large chunk of the work I do.
+A standard zoom such as Canon’s EFS 17-55mm for the 7d or the EF 24-70 for the 5d would be my first choice for lenses.
 Both of these lenses are nice and fast (2.8 throughout the range).
-If you are willing to sacrifice a bit on the speed of the lens you could get the 24-105mm on the 5D.
+If you are willing to sacrifice a bit on the speed of the lens you could get the 24-105mm.
 You gain a bit of extra length here, but the sacrifice is dropping down to a slower 4f throughout the range.

 Longer zoom lenses such as the 70-200mm will solve this problem, but can be very expensive, so what are you paying for?
 At the top end of the Canon range you get a much faster lens (2.8f) this is very useful as it gives you more scope to shoot in low light conditions and has a smaller depth of field.
 It is also stabilised, which is really useful for video.
 I was surprised at how good they are when I first started using them .
 Canon EOS lenses have IS in their name to show they have this function.
 I am a massive fan of Canon's 70-200, it is tack sharp and produces a really good quality image.